rasifr/spock/docs/functions/spock_sub_show_status.md

 ### POSITIONAL ARGUMENTS
     `subscription_name`
-        The optional name of the existing subscription, when no name was provided, the function will show status for all subscriptions on local node
+        The optional name of the existing subscription.
+If no name is provided, the function will show status for all subscriptions on the local node.